Stratusolve/svelte-todo-exercise/README.md

 - Delete an existing todo
 - Ensure all changes are persisted

-You will persist your data using the [JS Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to connect to the backend we will create in the next step.
+You will persist your data using the [JS Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to connect to the backend we created previously.